-- Pull a jar of strawberry puree out of the freezer on Saturday night.
+- Pull a jar of it out of the freezer on Saturday night.
 On Sunday morning, drizzle it over strawberry pancakes or waffles.

-- Skip sugar-laden jam and dollop some strawberry puree on top of bagels and cream cheese or toast.
+- Skip sugar-laden jam and dollop some puree on top of bagels and cream cheese or toast.

 - Top a home-baked cheesecake with the “berry delicious” treat.

-- If you have frozen your puree in a mason jar, turn your strawberry puree into a “berry thoughtful” hostess gift.
+- If you have frozen your puree in a mason jar, turn it into a “berry thoughtful” hostess gift.
 This is especially handy for those last minute invitations!
 Simply remove the ring from the jar, cut a circle of fabric with pinking shears, place the fabric on top of the lid, and re-attach the ring.
 Add a handwritten thoughtful note.
 Actually, this is a hand-made gift that will be well received!

-- Of course, you can treat the family to ice cream creations with strawberry puree.
+- Of course, you can treat the family to ice cream creations with the puree added.
 Strawberry sundaes and banana splits come to mind!

 - Skip red food coloring!
 Add to a batch of vanilla frosting as you mix it until you get the desired pinkness.
 It adds a slight strawberry flavor, the color, and a rustic texture from the strawberry seeds.
 This is delicious as a chocolate cake icing!

 Please send me creative ideas on how to use strawberry puree via comments… I’d love some fresh, new ideas!